jackdawkins11/Calendar/readme.md

 ![alt text](https://raw.githubusercontent.com/jackdawkins11/calendar/master/img/screenshot.png)

-This is a simple calendar website with a super simple backend.
+This is a simple calendar website with a working backend.

-The main focus was about creating a nice UI.
-I basically copied the design from google calendar.

 ### Features